 Length: >3 miles in total, but loops vary from 0.5 to 1.5 miles.

-This 115-acre wildlife preserve is also home to Coastal Rivers’ Nature Education Center.
-One of few intact saltwater farms in the Midcoast, the property was acquired in several pieces starting in 1994 with the help of generous members, neighbors, and donors, including Betty Noyce.
+One of few intact saltwater farms in the Midcoast, this 115-acre wildlife preserve was acquired in several pieces starting in 1994 with the help of generous members, neighbors, and donors, including Betty Noyce.

 A variety of habitats in close proximity make the Farm a regional birding destination.
-Other highlights of the property include our nature center, community gardens, Twin Villages Foodbank Farm, a popular sledding hill, salt and restored freshwater wetlands with an observation platform, and trails through forest and meadow along the Great Salt Bay, Maine’s first Marine Protected Area.
-Stay posted on our agricultural initiatives as well!
+Other highlights of the property include Twin Villages Foodbank Farm, a popular sledding hill, salt and restored freshwater wetlands with an observation platform, and trails through forest and meadow along Great Salt Bay, Maine’s first Marine Protected Area.

 Directions to Trailhead:

-All dogs must be leashed at Great Salt Bay Farm as the property is home to vulnerable nesting grassland and shore birds.
+All dogs must be leashed at Salt Bay Farm as the property is home to vulnerable grassland and shore birds.